rogueassassin11/leumac/content.md

 # Leumac

-## About Leumac

-Leumac Technology Solution is an IT specialist that provide support and services using cutting edge technology.
-Our utmost objective is to bring satisfaction on all of our customers.
-Along with our existence is our customer.
-Customer is our driving force to continue with the business.

 ## Branding

 Headline: Technology you can trust
-Summary: Leumac is your partner in defining success the way you want
+Summary: With Leumac, you cand define success the way you want

 Brand color: #45e4fa
 Secondary: #0e6f82